mako-framework/docs/01_getting_started/05_upgrading.md

 ### <a id="cache" href="#cache">Cache</a>

-The `WinCache` cache store has been deprecated and will be removed in Mako 12.
+The `WinCache` cache store has been deprecated and will be removed in `Mako 12`.
 As a result, it's recommended that you transition to one of the other available cache stores to ensure compatibility with future versions of Mako.